A Day in the Life: Hands-On Nature Study at the Creek

 Week Three: Peeking Under the Surface

 Finally, toward the end of March, we had an especially beautiful afternoon.
 The girls had been anxious to do the “viewfinder” activity from the guide, and it seemed like our best chance of doing it before the next storm hit.
-I was in the middle of searching for a discarded jug or container to make into a viewfinder when my oldest dashed into the room with their gerbil’s transportation carrier—a perfect solution!
+I was searching for a discarded jug or container to make into a viewfinder when my oldest dashed into the room with their gerbil’s transportation carrier—a perfect solution!

 My youngest remembered that the guide had mentioned looking for tadpoles in the spring, so she walked up and down the bank with her head over the viewfinder, looking for them while my oldest (her courage growing since the rock-turning day) reached into the muddy banks, feeling for crayfish.
-Both came back empty-handed and I reminded them that this water wasn’t far from mountain peaks where it had started—and still very cold for most creatures in the first weeks of spring.
+Both came back empty-handed, and I reminded them that this water wasn’t far from mountain peaks where it had started—and it was still very cold for most creatures in the first weeks of spring.

 Week Four: Erosion Demonstration, Tracing the Path, and Creek Food Chains